dcollis/Columns/README.md

 It was a 2 day project and I discovered (as I suspected) that WPF was entirely inappropriate for making games and that attempting good MVVM was relatively futile given the game interaction.
 I decided to stop fighting it and just finished it off as best as I could without using best practices.

+Good news: it works & is stable.
+My dad played this for years, loving it & no longer pining for his A3000.
+His score was completely ridiculous and unbeatable, to the point where I thought my sister was hacking the scoreboard.
+I had to sit and watch him play one day for proof it was really him!

 ## Note:
 * Loads of things could be improved on this.
 I know.
 Its hacked together code learning how WPF worked, more than anything else.
 * Scorebaord/online scoreboard is trivially hackable.